 6. Massenet Festival (March):

-7. International Biennale of Design (April 6th to 31st July – odd years only):
+7. International Biennale of Design (6 April to 31st July – odd years only):

 This festival takes place in the building of the former arms factory in Saint-Etienne.
 The boutique in this place is open from Tuesday to Friday from 10 am to 12:30 pm and from 1:30 pm to 6 pm.
-This boutique offers a colorful array of books, creations from young designers, objects from designers, creators and innovative companies.
+This boutique offers a colourful array of books, creations from young designers, and objects from designers, creators and innovative companies.

 8. Museum Night (May):